 We market our services to consumers primarily through search engine marketing, as well as through affiliate agreements with third parties.
 Pursuant to these agreements, third parties agree to advertise and promote our services and the services of our member service professionals on their websites and we agree to pay them a fixed fee when visitors from their websites submit a valid service request through our website (on a cost-per-acquisition basis) or click through to our website (on a cost-per-click basis).
 We also market our services to consumers through the purchase of paid listings displayed in yellow page directories, portals and contextual home improvement related sites and, to a lesser extent, through traditional offline advertising.
-We market our services to service professionals through our sales force, which obtains information concerning service professionals through a variety of sources.
+We market our services to service professionals through a variety of sources.
 We also promote online enrollment in our network through search engine marketing, relationships with trade associations and affiliate marketing relationships.